-The patient often feels a hard, sore spot inside the breast.
-Mastitis can occur as a result of a blocked milk duct, or bacteria entering the breast through a break in the skin.
+With mastitis, a woman often feels a hard, sore spot inside the breast; it can occur as a result of a blocked milk duct or bacteria entering the breast through a break in the skin.

 Mastitis, also known as lactation mastitis, is thought to affect approximately 10 percent of all breast-feeding mothers.
 However, study results vary significantly, from a very small percentage of cases up to 33 percent.